History

 The initial development started at CROW in 1993.
 Specialists in the field started to harmonise the structural evaluation of jointed rigid pavements.
 The results were published and coded in the software tool UECSlab, which is distributed by CROW in the Netherlands only.

 The initial effort has culminated in the development of a versatile and powerful software tool for flexible, composite and rigid pavement based on layered elastic analysis and on thin plate theory.
-The latest Pavers ® version 2.8 & update was released in the summer of 2010.
+The latest Pavers ® version 2.8 & Update was released in the summer of 2012.

 The program is now in use world-wide by a wide clientele of major (airport & container terminal) pavement consultants, engineering companies and universities such as, a.o.: